 Yes, nonresidents must obtain a Georgia hunting license to hunt small game legally in the state.

-Yes, first-time hunters must complete a certified hunter education course before buying a hunting license in Georgia.
+Yes, hunters born on/after Jan 1, 1961 must complete hunter education before buying a season hunting license unless they meet certain exemptions.

 The Georgia Department of Natural Resources website provides the most current and official information on season dates and bag limits.